jevalenciap/iptodomain/README.md

 VirusTotal API key in the code.

 optional arguments:
-  -h, --help   show this help message and exit
+  -h, --help   show this help message and exit.

-  -i FIRST_IP  The First IP of the range that you want to scan -f LAST_IP   The Last IP of the range that you want to scan.
+  -i FIRST_IP  The First IP of the range that you want to scan.

+  -f LAST_IP   The Last IP of the range that you want to scan.

-  -w FILE2     Please enter the file name where report with all domains and
-               its IPs are going to save.
+  -w FILE2     Please enter the file name where report with all domains and are going to save.

-  -o FILE1     Please enter the file name where the all domains found are
-               going to save.
+  -o FILE1     Please enter the file name where the all domains found are going to save.

   -v           It shows more information while you are scanning.

-  -r FILE3     Please enter the n
+  -r FILE3     Please enter the name of the final report without duplicate domains results.